 The data is clear – giving people money enables them to live better lives.
 But put aside the data for a moment and just think about it for yourself.
-What would you do with an additional $1,000/month?
-How about your family and friends?
+What would you do with an additional $1,000 each month?
+What about your family and friends?

 The Freedom Dividend will transform our society for the better; we just need the courage and will to both care about and invest in our people.

 I’ve never heard of the Freedom Dividend and Universal Basic Income.
 Where did it come from?
 Who supports it?

 The idea of guaranteeing every citizen an income from the government was first recorded during the Renaissance.
 In America, it was picked up by founding father Thomas Paine, who referred to the payments as a “natural inheritance.”